-The instruction people should receive is to immediately stop, comfort, and reassure a dog if he resists, trembles, shakes, begs, or struggles, to any degree, when being put in a crate, and to find an alternate babysitter.
+The instructions people should receive is to immediately stop, comfort, and reassure a dog if he resists, trembles, shakes, begs, or struggles, to any degree, when being put in a crate.
+Then find an alternate babysitter.

 How Much Evidence Does One Need?